Professor Dr. Jochen Müller

 Department of Politics and International Studies, University of Warwick, Coventry, United Kingdom.

-Department of Politics and Public Administration, University of Konstanz.
+Department of Political Science and Administrative Sciences, University of Konstanz

 Founding: German Research Foundation